tsanichico/tsanichico/README.md

 ### Hi there 👋

-My name Denandra Prasetya and I'm software developer, I'm from Indonesia living in Surabaya and currently working at Telkom Indonesia as Mobile Developer.
-Working with JavaScript, Kotlin, React Native, TypeScript, and NodeJs
+My name is Denandra Prasetya and I'm mobile developer, I'm from Indonesia living in Surabaya and currently working at Akar Inti Teknologi as Android Developer.
+Working with Kotlin, Java, React Native, ReactJS

 <!--START_SECTION:stats-->
 ## &#x1f4c8; My GitHub Stats